LOOSE-LIPS/loose-lips-2.0/src/routes/blog/left-right-centre-label-launch/index.md

 description: >-
-  After two years of running mint parties and booking some of the most forward thinking names the UK and beyond has to offer, Manchester based creatives Wakil Ahmed and Connor Cooper take their brand &lsquo;Left Right &amp;
-  Centre&rsquo; on to a new chapter as a record label &#8211; with a 4 track VA debut release [...]Read More...
+  After two years of running mint parties and booking some of the most forward thinking names the UK and beyond has to offer, Manchester based creatives Wakil Ahmed and Connor Cooper take their brand ‘Left Right & Centre’ on to a new chapter as a record label – with a 4 track VA debut release [...]Read More...
 published: true
 tags: interview
 featured: false